ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
 3. Next, we need to ensure that when the ball makes contact with our paddle, the paddle does not move -  they are `immovable`.
-We do this by calling the `setImmovable` method on both player objects iniside the create function.
+Call the `setImmovable` method on both player objects iniside the create function.